conan-io/docs/tutorial/creating_packages/build_packages.rst

 Conditionally select your build system
 --------------------------------------

-It's not uncommon that some packages need one build system or other depending on the platform we are building.
-For example, the hello library could build in Windows using CMake and using Autotools for Linux and MacOS.
+It's not uncommon that some packages need one build system or another depending on the platform we are building.
+For example, the hello library could build in Windows using CMake and in Linux and MacOS using Autotools.
 This can be easily handled in the ``build()`` method like this: